Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Natalie Henley, Vice President, Marketing at Volume Nine

-The lines of digital marketing (social vs. content vs. SEO vs. PR, etc.) are going to get blurrier in 2015.
+The lines of digital marketing (social vs. content vs. SEO vs. PR, etc.) are going to get blurrier.
 Brands actively focused on maximizing returns are going to realize the best social media programs happen in tandem with these other disciplines.

 Additionally, brands that haven’t figured out visual content are going to be really behind the times.
 Trends like the growing popularity of Instagram, or the value of paying to boost visual content in Facebook (which by the way, you really should be doing), just show us the growing demand of consumers who want custom imagery.
 This, in turn, really is leading to a shift of quality vs. quantity.